|

 through the drain holes was very wasteful (and

 messy) and simply put a saucer under the pot.
-They may have been surprised to

 find that later the water in the saucer was being